From the left - Sylvie & Jacques Guinaudeau, the owners of Château Lafleur, and Omri, vineyard's manager. September 2015 during harvest.

 Lafleur 2013 (barrel sample) 95p

 Tasted in April 2014.
-This wine greatlyitted a lot from a late harvest of Cabernet Franc (mid-October) with vast quantities of black fruit, strong backbone and elastic structure, minerality and long persistent finish.
+This wine greatly benefitted from a late harvest of Cabernet Franc (mid-October) with vast quantities of black fruit, strong backbone, elastic structure, minerality, and long persistent finish.
 Beautiful work in this challenging vintage.

 Lafleur 2012 (barrel sample) 94p

 Tasted three times - last time in April 2014.
 Consistent notes.
-This wine has put on weight and intensity since primeur tasting in April 2013.
+This wine has gained weight and intensity since primeur tasting in April 2013.
 Chocolate/cocoa on the nose, aromatic, very friendly, silky fruit and tannin, great structure and length.
-More elegance and finesse here than power and muscles.
-Not willing to show all its qualities in April 2014, but I've to be patient.
+There is more elegance and finesse here than power and muscles.
+It was unwilling to show all its qualities in April 2014, but I had to be patient.

 Lafleur 2011 96p

 Tasted five times - last time in March 2015.
 Consistent notes.
-For me, it's the best wine in the Pomerol in the 2011 vintage.
-Jacques Guinaudeau made a fantastic 2011, aing almost the quality of the 2010 vintage here.
-Extremely dense and tight, full of black cherries, very sophisticated and refined, an exceptional balanheavytween fatty, ripe tannins and perfectly ripe fruit, stunning aftertaste that goes on and on.
+It's the best wine in Pomerol in the 2011 vintage.
+Jacques Guinaudeau made a fantastic 2011, reaching almost the quality of the 2010 vintage here.
+Extremely dense and tight, full of black cherries, very sophisticated and refined, an exceptional balance between fatty, ripe tannins and perfectly ripe fruit, a stunning aftertaste that goes on and on.
 Breathtaking stuff.

 Lafleur 2010 99p

 Tasted twice - last time in September 2013.
 Consistent notes.
 This wine had a strong backbone and dark cherries covered by Valrhona chocolate.
-Thick black cherry fruit and fat tannin at a perfect level of ripeness, chocolate/cacao powder onexcellent, great structure, deeply structured and sophisticated, silky tannin and fruit on the palate, fabulous finish.
+Thick black cherry fruit and fat tannin at a perfect level of ripeness, chocolate/cacao powder aroma, excellent depth, deeply structured and sophisticated, silky tannin and fruit on the palate, fabulous finish.
 Wonderful stuff.

 Lafleur 2009 97+p

 Tasted three times - last time in September 2012.
 Consistent notes.
-Thiintense was strong and multidimensional, with lots of sweet black cherries, abundant, ripe and sweet tannin, exquisite balance and sophisticated touch, richness and extremely long aftertastehintlight touch of alcohol on the fruit.
+It was strong and multidimensional on the nose, with lots of sweet black cherries, abundant, ripe, sweet tannin, exquisite balance, a sophisticated touch, richness, and an extremely long aftertaste.
+There is a light touch of alcohol in the fruit.

 Lafleur 2008 94p

 Tasted three times - last time in September 2012.
 Consistent notes.
-This wine offered strength and power, ripe and silky tannins, exquisite balance and sophisticated touch, rich and a long aftertaste.
+This wine offered strength and power, ripe and silky tannins, exquisite balance and sophisticated touch, and a rich and long aftertaste.
 Very impressive.

 Lafleur 2007 (barrel sample) 92p

 Tasted twice - last time in April 2008.
-Consistent notes. sted a bit tight but with a splendid force of black cherries beautifully balanced by silky fat tannin, stunning structure and long finish.
+Consistent notes.
+This wine was tight but with a splendid force of black cherries beautifully balanced by silky fat tannin, stunning structure, and long finish.

 Lafleur 2006 94p